juliocesar-io/juliocesar-io/README.md

-## Hey!
+## hey!

-I keep building stuff for fun.
-Love the grind of building end-to-end. 🚀
+somehow I keep building for fun

+love the grind of building end-to-end 🚀